Shreyansh0Shukla/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-Heart-Disease-Prediction with TLBO and GA
+Heart-Disease-Prediction with CNN , TLBO and GA